 The subspecialties in Medicine at UConn offer a full range of fellowship opportunities.
 Positions are available in Cardiology (including Interventional Cardiology and Heart Failure), Endocrinology, Gastroenterology, Geriatrics, Hematology/Oncology, Infectious Diseases, Nephrology, Pulmonary and Critical Care Medicine, and Rheumatology.
 Each fellowship combines intensive clinical experiences with clinical and/or basic science research opportunities.
 Each of the fellowships is integrated to involve our affiliate hospitals, thereby insuring a broad spectrum of clinical experiences.
 To gain additional subspecialty experiences, our program offers the unique opportunity to participate in longitudinal clinics in a given specialty.
 These ‘second continuity clinics’ allow our second and third year residents to spend a half day each week during their non-call rotations working alongside a specialist in their office practice gaining valuable clinical experience and building strong relationships with our subspecialty faculty.

 Each of our interns is assigned a faculty advisor who schedules periodic meetings with him or her throughout the course of the internship year.
 The first meeting typically involves discussions about how the transition from medical student to intern has gone.
 The faculty advisor uses this opportunity to provide insight and support to the intern to help make this a smooth transition.
 Throughout the rest of the academic year, these meetings focus on the personal and professional development of the interns and their achievement of professional as well as personal milestones.
 The faculty advisor will also help the intern choose an appropriate subspecialty mentor.
-During the second and third years, the faculty advisor along with the subspecialty mentor will help the resident to achieve his or her specific subspecialty goals.
+During the second and third years, the faculty advisor along with the subspecialty mentor will help the resident to achieve their specific subspecialty goals.

 Evaluation and Feedback